simonwep/selection/packages/preact/README.md

 npm install @viselect/preact
 ```

-Last but not least you'll need to add some basic styles to make your selection-area visible:
+Last but not least, you'll need to add some basic styles to make your selection-area visible:

 ```css
 .selection-area {